ljosberinn/XephFix/README.md

 - CleanNamesInInstances
   - port of https://wago.io/M13VlqtM-
+- DamageMeterToggle
+  - automatically shows the damage meter in dungeons, but hides it outside
 - Stopwatch
   - modifies the ingame stopwatch to act as combat timer. has ui elemenets hidden such as hours, buttons and background
 - TargetShield